 Most of our investors’ real estate investment portfolios in San Antonio are in owner financed properties.
 Rather than rent the properties out, they do an owner financed note to a qualified buyer.

 Many real estate investors are not familiar with how an owner financed deal works, so we thought we would lay out the process:

 First, we find an under market value investment property in San Antonio in a revitalizing and growing area near downtown.
 A good example is this dual property in an area that is seeing major reinvestment by the city:

 Address: 106 and 110 Dewitt, San Antonio Texas, 78210

 Description: Location Location, just south of downtown, short distance to the river walk and the new San Pedro creek river walk extension project (multi-billion dollar inner city revitalization): properties are going to double in value in the next 5 years.
 Both homes need to be converted into 3 beds 1 bath: estimated repairs for both projects: 80K-40K each, purchase price for both investments: 80K, Max After Repair Value: 119K each or 230K for both, Package deal.

 Price: $80,000 cash

-Another reason I think is that real estate investors may want to pull cash out of their investment properties to do more deals later.
+Another reason we think is that real estate investors may want to pull cash out of their investment properties to do more deals later.
 You can’t do that with an owner financed property.
 But you can sell the note on the property if you choose to do so and get cash for more deals.

-Last, I think that people don’t realize that you can buy properties with a mortgage and then do an owner financed deal to the end buyer.
+Last, we think that people don’t realize that you can buy properties with a mortgage and then do an owner financed deal to the end buyer.
 This is known as a wrap around mortgage, and can be a really great way to make good cash flow, conserve cash for more deals, and eliminate investor worry about repairing properties.